How to write accessible web content

 Writing good headings takes practice and judgement.
 Here's what we recommend to help.

-- end with punctuation like full stops or colons unless required for meaning, like a question
+• end punctuation like full stops or colons unless required for meaning, like a question

 You do not always need text between headings.
 For example, users expect to go from heading 1, normally the page title, to heading 2 without any text between.
 But sometimes, adding text between headings gives helpful context.